ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

 ## Proposal
 1. Changes on ManagedClusterSet APIs.

+Previouslly, clusterset use label `cluster.open-cluster-management.io/clusterset=<ManagedClusterSet Name>` to select managedclusters.

+In this proposal, clusterset could use any label to select managedclusters.
+Meanwhile, managedClusterSet should be exclusive within a purpose, but for different purposes it can overlap.

-Add a field `ClusterLabel` into ManagedClusterSet spec
+So, we Add a field `ClusterLabel` into ManagedClusterSet spec

 ```go
 type ManagedClusterSetSpec struct {